 Surgery, radiation, and chemotherapy are the main strategies for treating cancer.

-Surgical techniques have improved greatly, making it much more likely that doctors can spare your limbs.
-According to the National Cancer Institute, nine out of 10 people with bone cancer in a limb can have it removed without amputation (NCI).
+Surgical techniques have improved greatly, too.
+Doctors are much more likely able to spare your limbs.
 However, you might need reconstructive surgery to retain as much limb function as possible.

 Radiation is often used in conjunction with surgery.
 High-dose X-rays are used to shrink tumors before surgery and kill cancer cells.
 Radiation can also reduce pain and decrease the chance of bone fractures.

-If your doctor thinks your cancer cells are likely to spread (or if they already have) he or she might recommend chemotherapy.
-This therapy uses anticancer drugs to kill the rapidly-growing cancer cells.
+If your doctor thinks your cancer cells are likely to spread or if they already have, they may recommend chemotherapy.
+This therapy uses anticancer drugs to kill the rapidly growing cancer cells.

-Cryosurgery is another possibility.
+Cryosurgery is another treatment possibility.
 This treatment involves killing cancer cells by freezing them with liquid nitrogen.
-A hollow tube is inserted into your tumor, and liquid nitrogen or argon gas is pumped in.
-In some cases, cryosurgery can be used against bone tumors instead of regular surgery.
+A hollow tube is inserted into the tumor, and liquid nitrogen or argon gas is pumped in.
+In some cases, cryosurgery can be used to treat bone tumors instead of regular surgery.

-Your doctor will want you to stay in close contact while you recover.
-Follow-up X-rays and blood tests will be necessary to make sure the whole tumor is gone and that it does not return.
-Your doctor might want to run tests on you every few months.
+Your doctor will want you to stay in close contact with them while you recover.
+Follow-up X-rays and blood tests will be necessary to make sure the whole tumor is gone and that it doesn’t return.
+You may need to have follow-up tests every few months.

-Your rate of recovery will depend on what type of bone tumor you had, its size, and its whereabouts.
+How quickly you recover will depend on what type of bone tumor you had, how big it was, and where it was located.

 Many people find cancer support groups helpful.
-If your bone tumor is malignant, ask your doctor for resourcesor inquire about groups like the American Cancer Society.
+If your bone tumor is malignant, ask your doctor for resources or inquire about groups like the

-If your tumor was benign, your long-term outcome will probably be good.
-However, benign bone tumors can grow, reoccur, or turn into cancer, so you will still benefit from regular check-ups.
+If your tumor is benign, your long-term outcome will probably be good.
+However, benign bone tumors can grow, recur, or turn into cancer, so you’ll still benefit from regular checkups.

-The outlook is poorer if your bone cancer has spread.
+The outlook is poorer if the bone cancer has spread.
 But there are treatments, and technology continues to advance.
-Many people with bone cancer join clinical trials of new drugs and therapies.
-This benefits both current cancer patients and those who will be diagnosed and treated in the future.
-If you’re interested in participating in clinical trials, talk to your doctor or call the National Cancer Institute at 1–800–422–6237.
+Many people with bone cancer join clinical trials on new drugs and therapies.
+These benefit people currently living with cancer and people who’ll receive a diagnosis and treatment in the future.
+If you’re interested in participating in clinical trials, talk to your doctor or call the